Mastering GitFlow: A Structured Workflow for Scalable Git Development

 Conclusion

 GitFlow brings discipline and structure to Git-based development by clearly separating feature work, release preparation, and bug fixing.
 It scales well for multi-developer projects with scheduled releases, helping you maintain code quality and project transparency.
-With just a few commands (feature start/finish
+With just a few commands (feature start/finish, release start/finish, hotfix start/finish), your team can focus on delivering value—while GitFlow keeps your branches tidy and your workflow predictable.

 Ready to give GitFlow a spin?
 Initialize it in your next project and experience the power of a standardized branching strategy.
 Happy coding!